 ABSTRACT.
 One of the main research areas in Bayesian Nonparametrics is the proposal and study of priors which generalize the Dirichlet process.
-In this paper, we provide a comprehensive Bayesian non-parametric analysis of random probabilities which are obtained by normalizing random measures with independent increments (NRMI).
+In this paper we provide a comprehensive Bayesian nonparametric analysis of random probabilities which are obtained by normalizing random measures with independent increments (NRMI).
 Special cases of these priors have already shown to be useful for statistical applications such as mixture models and species sampling problems.
 However, in order to fully exploit these priors, the derivation of the posterior distribution of NRMIs is crucial: here we achieve this goal and, indeed, provide explicit and tractable expressions suitable for practical implementation.
-The posterior distribution of an NRMI turns out to be a mixture with respect to the distribution of a specific latent variable.
+The posterior distribution of a NRMI turns out to be a mixture with respect to the distribution of a specific latent variable.
 The analysis is completed by the derivation of the corresponding predictive distributions and by a thorough investigation of the marginal structure.
 These results allow to derive a generalized Blackwell-MacQueen sampling scheme, which is then adapted to cover also mixture models driven by general NRMIs.

-Key words: Bayesian Nonparametrics, Dirichlet process, normalized random measure, Poisson random measure, posterior distribution, predictive distribution
+Key words: Bayesian Nonparametrics, Dirichlet process, Normalized random measure, Poisson random measure, Posterior distribution, Predictive distribution.

-1. Introduction
+1 Introduction

-The starting problem in Bayesian non-parametric inference is the definition of a prior distribution on the space of all probability measures.
-After the introduction of the Dirichlet process by Ferguson (1973), various approaches for constructing random probability measures, whose distribution acts as a non-parametric prior, have been undertaken with the aim of overcoming some of the drawbacks of the Dirichlet process (see Müller and Quintana, 2004, for a recent review).
-In the present paper, we focus on priors derived by a suitable normalization procedure.
-To this end, it is worth recalling that the Dirichlet process can be defined by normalizing the increments of a Gamma process (see Ferguson, 1973).
+The starting problem in Bayesian nonparametric inference is the definition of a prior distribution on the space of all probability measures.
+After the introduction of the Dirichlet process by Ferguson (1973), various approaches for constructing random probability measures, whose distribution acts as a nonparametric prior, have been undertaken with the aim of overcoming some of the drawbacks of the Dirichlet process.
+See Müller and Quintana (2004) for a recent review.
+In the present paper we focus on priors derived by a suitable normalization procedure.
+To this end, it is worth recalling that the Dirichlet process can be defined by normalizing the increments of a gamma process (see Ferguson, 1973).
 Indeed, the idea of constructing random probability measures by means of a normalization procedure has been exploited and developed in a variety of contexts not closely related to Bayesian inference.
-An early example is Kingman (1975), where a random discrete distribution generated by the stable subordinator is considered in connection with optimal storage problems.
-Other interesting applications of the 'normalization' approach can be found in various areas such as computer science, population genetics, statistical physics, excursion theory, combinatorics and number theory.
-Further details and references on this are found in Pitman (2006).
+See, as an early example, Kingman (1975) where a random discrete distribution generated by the stable subordinator is considered in connection with optimal storage problems.
+Other interesting applications of the "normalization" approach can be found in various areas such as computer science, population genetics, statistical physics, excursion theory, combinatorics and number theory.
+For further details and references on this see Pitman (2006).